risgk/digital-synth-pra32-u/README.md

 ## Features

-### USB MIDI In
+### MIDI In

+- USB MIDI is the default
+    - MIDI Device Name: "Digital Synth PRA32-U"
     - **NOTE**: Select USB Stack: "Adafruit TinuUSB" in the Arduino IDE "Tools" menu
-- MIDI Device Name: "Digital Synth PRA32-U"
 - Serial MIDI (31.25 kbps or 38.4 kbps) can also be used instead of USB MIDI
     - Comment out `#define USE_USB_MIDI` and uncomment out `//#define USE_SERIAL1_MIDI` in "Digital-Synth-PRA32-U.ino"
+    - Modify `SERIAL1_MIDI_SPEED`

 ### Audio Out